istreamdata/orientgo/README.md

 - Uses varint encoding/decoding functions from stdlib `binary` package (which is more robust)
 - Uses Glog for logging instead of custom package
 - Uses [MapStructure](http://github.com/mitchellh/mapstructure) lib for record deserialization
-- User can omit deserialization of query/command results to `ODocument` and provide value for deserialization (array/struct)
+- User can omit deserialization of query/command results to `ODocument` and provide custom values for deserialization (array/struct)
 - Supports Orient functions ( SQL/JS(/Groovy?) )
 - Works with OrientDB 2.1-rc3